Miqbal2587/FinalProj/README.md

 2) Added friction so the ball doesn't move continually
 3) Added a hole into the course and way to determine whether the ball is in the hole

-6/6: Things to work on
+6/6: Accomplished so far
--Update control of velocity by fine tuning the "power" of the swing -Work on making level 1 "semi random"
+Fixed bug - the ball now bounces off the walls with reduced speed

--If there is enough time, work on level 2 and the basis brick wall obstacle
+Things to add for tonight: slider or other mechanism to adjust power, add basic obstacles If there is time, work on updating course to be semi random